Measuring sampling plan utility in post-marketing surveillance of medical products: Interpreting utility in post-marketing surveillance

-for any $\tnsnPoint\in\tnSet\cup\snSet$, where $(x)^+=\max(0,x)$.
+for any $\tnsnPoint\in\tnsnSet$, where $(x)^+=\max(0,x)$.
 The first term captures overestimation error and the second term captures underestimation error, magnified by parameter $\underEstWt$.
-Reducing this score means better classifying node SFP rates correctly as below or above $\threshold$.
+Reducing the score means better classifying node SFP rates correctly as below or above $\threshold$.

-User-determined parameter $\underEstWt$ indicates the penalty of underestimation relative to overestimation.
+User-determined parameter $\underEstWt$ is the penalty of underestimation relative to overestimation.
 Overestimation means potentially mis-allocating corrective actions; underestimation means potentially neglecting a significant SFP source.
 Increasing $\underEstWt$ favors estimates that result in classifying more nodes as SFP sources.
-One can consider $\underEstWt$ as the overestimation trade-off between corrective actions at high-SFP and low-SFP nodes: each accurate corrective action requires potentially $\underEstWt$ inaccurate corrective actions.
-In many public-health situations, over-allocating resources like corrective actions is preferred to neglecting issues.
-For instance, \citet{wachtel2010} and \citet{olivares2008} discuss resource allocation when staffing an operating room under uncertain operating times: overstaffing means underutilization, while understaffing means overtime costs and reduced operating room effectiveness.
-Both papers identified a usual overestimation trade-off of around 2 for operating rooms.
-With PMS, corrective resources are limited, and mis-classification may undermine public confidence.
-The number of corrective actions deployed depends on the number of high-SFP nodes.
+One can consider $\underEstWt$ as the trade-off between corrective actions at high-SFP and low-SFP nodes: each accurate action requires potentially $\underEstWt$ inaccurate actions.
+Over-allocating resources like corrective actions is preferred to neglecting issues in many public-health situations.
+For instance, \citet{wachtel2010} and \citet{olivares2008} identified a $\underEstWt$ around 2 for balancing overstaffing and effectiveness in an operating room under uncertain operating times.
+With PMS, the number of corrective actions deployed depends on the number of high-SFP nodes.
 If regulators expect few such nodes, $\underEstWt$ can be set high: acting against true high-SFP nodes means possibly acting against many low-SFP nodes.
 If regulators expect many high-SFP nodes, $\underEstWt$ can alternatively be set low.
+This trade-off may depend on the corrective action class being considered: more punitive actions may require higher classification accuracy.